 Treat them like partners.
 Communicate regularly.
 Keep them in the know about what’s happening in your programs and the impact you’re having.
 Most importantly, tell them the stories about the lives that are being changed by your nonprofit’s work.

 Key takeaway: Think of the people on your list as valuable, caring partners, not just faceless, nameless sources of donations.

-2. The Four Main Segments of Your List
+2. The Four Main Segments of Your Donor List

-Your list has several segments or groups of people:
+Your donor list has several segments or groups of people:

 - Active donors.
 These are people who have given sometime in the last year.
 (You can define “active” as the last 15 months or 18 months if you like.
 I use 12 months just to keep it simple.)